 Connect with the recruiter:

-Make the first move by sending a brief yet personal message to the recruiter.
+Make the first move by sending the recruiter a brief yet personal message.
 When contacting a recruiter on LinkedIn, it is best to start with a connection request.
 Don’t forget to include a letter with your request as well.

 Here’s how to reach out to recruiters on LinkedIn and establish a positive relationship:

 - Open the recruiter’s profile and click Connect.
 Then, click “Add a Note,” A message box will appear.
-That’s where you’ll type the message that will accompany your connection request.
+That’s where you’ll type the message accompanying your connection request.

 - In the message field, please introduce yourself.
 The more personalized your message is, the more likely it is to be accepted and successful!

-- Include something along the lines of “I spotted your profile” or ask if they are looking for this position.
+- Include something like “I spotted your profile” or ask if they are looking for this position.

 - Explain why you’re writing to your possible connection.
 Maintain a brief and to-the-point statement.